 - Any other conduct of an inappropriate, threatening or offensive nature.

-- Use of cell phones or any electronic device to take pictures or record individual(s) or activities within the YMCA or on YMCA property without specific authorization and consent of the YMCA.
+- Any use of cell phones or any electronic device with the ability to take pictures or record individual(s) or activities within the YMCA or on YMCA property without specific authorization and consent of the YMCA.

 - Loitering is not permitted in or outside the YMCA.